-New customers will need to have a social security number.
-If you don't have a social security number, please visit one of our Branch Offices with two forms of approved photo ID and we'll help you sign up for you Power Your Drive account.
+If you are enrolling as a guest, you must provide a social security number.
+If you don't have a social security number, please visit one of our branch offices with two forms of approved photo ID and we'll help you sign up for you Power Your Drive account.

 - Form an EV Club: Create a group where current EV drivers can share the latest EV news and learn from one another about their experiences.
 Open the group to drivers considering going electric so they have a place to get answers to basic EV questions.

 - Develop best practices: New charging stations means EV adoption at your location will grow…and that’s great!
 Develop best practices to ensure a pleasant charging experience for all.

 - Communicate: Create a way to easily communicate to your EV Club – whether through monthly emails, events or via an online community.

 - Partner with EV dealerships: Reach out to your local EV dealerships and invite them to show off their newest EV models and offer test drives.

 - Promote, promote, promote: Let the world known about all the great EV efforts you have in place at your business, apartment community or condo association.

 You need to sign up with SDG&E first for a Power Your Drive account.
 Once finished, you’ll receive an email from the charging station vendor to sign up with them.

 That’s great!
 You’ll still need to sign up with SDG&E first, then the vendor will email instructions to link your Power Your Drive account with them.